Uzi (gamer): Professional career

 Uzi began his professional career on the Chinese team Royal Club.
 Widely considered as one of the best AD carries during 2013, Uzi demonstrated his great mechanic prowess and carried his team to a second-place finish at the League of Legends World Championship.
 Despite their success at the Season 3 Worlds, the departure of Wong "Tabe" Pak Kan prompted Uzi to switch to the mid lane at the start of the 2014 season before returning to the AD carry role during the summer.
-Renamed to Star Horn Royal Club, Uzi rose to the challenge along with Korean imports Choi "inSec" In-seok and Yoon "zero" Kyung-sup and finished second at Worlds once again after a 1-3 series defeat against Samsung White.
+Renamed to Star Horn Royal Club, Uzi rose to the challenge along with Korean imports Choi "inSec" In-seok and Yoon "zero" Kyung-sup and finished second at Worlds once again after a 1–3 series defeat against Samsung White.
 Following this, he left Star Horn Royal Club due to the communication problems with their imports.

 The 2015 season proved to be a slump in Uzi's career after moving to OMG.
 Despite being touted as one of the biggest talent transfers of the offseason, OMG incurred difficulties integrating Uzi to the team, coupled with the declining performance of teammates Gao "Gogoing" Di-Ping and Yin "LoveLing" Le.
 Leading to 2016, Uzi was picked up by Qiao Gu Reapers.
-QG was invited to the IEM World Championship in March 2016 where they beat Fnatic in their first match but were subsequently eliminated in the group stage following a loss to SK Telecom T1 and then losing to Fnatic 1-2.
+QG was invited to the IEM World Championship in March 2016 where they beat Fnatic in their first match but were subsequently eliminated in the group stage following a loss to SK Telecom T1 and then losing to Fnatic 1–2.

 In May 2016, Qiao Gu Reapers was acquired by Newbee.
 However, four days later Uzi's contract was bought out by RNG.
 Jumping back to his debuting team, Uzi led RNG to the 2016 World Championship quarterfinals where they were defeated again by SK Telecom T1.

-After a successful four-year tenure with RNG, Uzi announced his first retirement from professional play on Weibo on June 2020, due to personal health issues.
-In a statement he said, "As a result of staying up late for years, a fatty diet and being under insurmountable stress, last year I found out that I was type-2 diabetic."
-He added that his mental state was "not as good as it was before".
+After a successful four-year tenure with RNG, Uzi announced his first retirement from professional play on Weibo in June 2020, due to personal health issues.
+He stated that he had developed type-2 diabetes as "a result of staying up late for years, a fatty diet and being under insurmountable stress" and that his mental state was "not as good as it was before".
 In an effort to recover, he took medication and made changes to his work schedule and exercise habits, but his situation did not change.
 His doctor told him there could be "serious complications" if he continued playing competitively.

-Following a brief stint with Bilibili Gaming between 2021 and 2022, he went on to sign with Edward Gaming on June 2023 to play competitively again during the summer split.
+Following a brief stint with Bilibili Gaming between 2021 and 2022, he went on to sign with Edward Gaming in June 2023 to play competitively again during the summer split.
 However, the team ended up at 5th-6th place at playoffs and failed to qualify for Worlds through the LPL Regional Finals.
-On November 2023, Uzi announced his final retirement on stream, stating that he felt defeated by reality, and that he had lost the desire to play competitively.
+In November 2023, Uzi announced his final retirement on stream, stating that he felt defeated by reality, and that he had lost the desire to play competitively.